andrewilf/Just-In/README.md

 # Areas to improve on/wish list:
 - Better formatting.
 Resized appropriately for mobile use.
 - Toggle button which determines if retweets should be shown or not.
-They currently are filtered out
+They currently are filtered out.
 - Better form for adding people to a profile.
 Currently the app will generate an error should the submit button be clicked and the Twitter name field is blank.
 - Ability to edit details of existing people in a profile.
 - Collated view of all current streams shown on one page.